Decision Tree Introduction with Examples

 Decision Tree in Machine Learning

-The decision tree is the most influential and popular tool for classification and prediction.
-A decision tree is a structure in which each interior node signifies a test on a feature, each leaf node indicates a class label and branches signify combinations of features that lead to those class labels.
-The paths from the root to the leaf indicate classification rules.
+The decision tree stands out as the most influential and popular tool for classification and prediction.
+In essence, a decision tree forms a structured representation wherein each interior node represents a test on a feature.
+Subsequently, each leaf node signifies a class label, while branches denote combinations of features that contribute to those class labels.
+Notably, the paths extending from the root to the leaf provide discernible classification rules.

 The decision tree algorithm falls under the type of supervised learning.
 It can be applied in cases of both regression and classification problems.
 A tree representation is used by a Decision tree to solve a problem where every leaf node resembles a class label and attributes represent the internal node of a tree.